HomeLatest NewsIndustryIndia reissues new social media laws on rights, violations

 A day after top global tech majors expressed their apprehensions around the new social media rules, India reissued new rules on social media companies that it proposed then abruptly withdrew last week.
 As per latest reports, there are no proposed changes in the said law.
 The authorities have backed the new set of regulations as they believe that the law was needed because the companies had violated Indians’ constitutional rights.

-The country last week released a draft of changes to its IT law that would require companies to “respect the rights accorded to the citizens under the constitution of India” and set up a panel to hear appeals of the companies’ content moderation decisions.
+The country last week released a draft of changes to its IT law that would require companies to “respect the rights accorded to the citizens under the constitution of India” and set up a government panel to hear appeals of the companies’ content moderation decisions.

 Advertisement